Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 4. Dumbbell bent-over raise

-This exercise can be done seated or standing.
-Like front and side raises, the dumbbell bent-over raise can be done with a lower weight and more reps.
-It’s not uncommon for this muscle to be underdeveloped, so don’t be surprised if you can’t use much weight if you’re just starting out.
+Like the front and side raises, this exercise can be done with a lighter weight and more reps.
+It’s not uncommon for this muscle to be underdeveloped, so don’t be surprised if you can’t use much weight when you’re just starting out.

 How to do the dumbbell bent-over raise

 • For the standing variation, keep your spine straight and bend over so your torso is nearly parallel to the floor.
-Your head should be in a neutral position and you should avoid extending your neck upwards.
+Keep your head in a neutral position and avoid extending your neck upwards.

-• Your arms should be down in front of you, dumbbells in hand, and palms facing each other.
-The elbows should not be locked but relaxed with a very slight bend.
+• Your arms should hang in front of you with the dumbbells in your hands and your palms facing each other.
+Your elbows should have a very slight bend.

 • Keep your torso still and your core engaged throughout the movement.